Covariant Symanzik identities: Graphs, paths, and loops

 \subsection{Weights and measures}

 We will gradually introduce a certain amount of structure on the graphs that we consider.
-We start with a weighting of the edges. \begin{definition} Let $\G=(\U,\E)$ be a graph.
-A \new{conductance} on $\G$ is a positive real-valued function $\chi:\E\to (0,+\infty)$ such that $\chi\circ i=\chi$ on the set $\Ei$. \end{definition}
+We start with a weighting of the edges. \begin{definition} Let $\G=(\V,\E)$ be a graph.
+A \new{conductance} on $\G$ is a positive real-valued function $\chi:\E\to (0,+\infty)$ such that $\chi\circ i=\chi$. \end{definition}

 We think of $\chi$ as a measure on the set of edges of the graph.
 We shall usually write $\chi_{e}$ instead of $\chi(e)$ for the conductance of an edge $e$.
 The pair $(\G,\chi)$ is called a \new{weighted graph}.